kunalb/termdex/markdown_files/README.md

 ## Code Outline
 This extension is fairly simple, and carefully broken down with
 - `markdown_files.zig` as the main interface to sqlite, written like C
-- `markdown.zig` functions to manipulate markdown
+- `contents.zig` functions to manipulate markdown
 - `front_matter.zig` functions to manipulate the yaml front-matter

 I'm fairly new to zig, and I'm still learning the idioms.
 Code reviews appreciated!